Outreach & Missions

 Since hurricane Laura made landfall, United Methodist Committee on Relief (UMCOR) emergency response teams have been working to meet the critical needs of the affected people in Lake Charles, Louisiana.
 The most urgent need is for funds to purchase water, food, personal protective equipment, generators and fuel.

 In response to the major flooding in hard-hit areas like Pensacola, Florida caused by Hurricane Sally, UMCOR has provided financial support and truck loads of cleaning kits to the impacted areas along the Gulf in support of local disaster relief efforts.

 You can help to provide these items here: UMCOR - UMCOR US Disaster Response and Recovery

 Serving Community Needs

 Canvass Community, a mission-based United Methodist Church, serves dinner every Wednesday night to the homeless.
 Winfield UMC partners with them several times a year to support this effort.
 To learn more, go to Canvas Community Church, or contact Gaye Richardson at email@example.com.

 Winfield UMC Sewing Group meets Wednesdays to make quilts and blankets for those who lack adequate heating or are homeless.
 Past distribution has also included VA Hematology Dept. patients and the Little Rock Compassion Center.
-Blankets are also made for our Pet Ministry to give to those who have new pets, a sick pet, or who have lost a pet.
-To learn more about the Sewing Group, contact Jennie Thompson at firstname.lastname@example.org.
+Blankets are also made for our Pet Ministry to give to those who have new pets or a sick pet.
+To learn more about the Sewing Group, contact Jennie Thompson at email@example.com.